ucb-ee106/106b-sp23site/index.md

 All assignment due dates can be found in the *Policies* tab under *Due Dates*.

 Looking for the weekly lab, discussion, lecture, or office hours schedule?
-Check out the *Schedule* tab!
+Check out the *Weekly Schedule* tab!

 Looking for the semester plan, discussion worksheets, project assignments, or homework assignments?
 Check out the *Course Calendar* tab!